Centric Cash (CNS) Price Reaches $0.0003 on Exchanges

-Centric Cash (CNS) traded flat against the dollar during the 24-hour period ending at 16:00 PM ET on June 19th.
-One Centric Cash coin can now be purchased for approximately $0.0003 or 0.00000001 BTC on major cryptocurrency exchanges.
-Centric Cash has a total market cap of $1.24 million and approximately $161,027.00 worth of Centric Cash was traded on exchanges in the last day.
-In the last week, Centric Cash has traded flat against the dollar.
+Centric Cash (CNS) traded flat against the U.S. dollar during the twenty-four hour period ending at 0:00 AM ET on June 24th.
+Centric Cash has a market capitalization of $1.24 million and $161,027.00 worth of Centric Cash was traded on exchanges in the last 24 hours.
+During the last week, Centric Cash has traded flat against the U.S. dollar.
+One Centric Cash coin can currently be purchased for $0.0003 or 0.00000001 BTC on cryptocurrency exchanges.

 - YAS (YAS) traded down 2.8% against the dollar and now trades at $0.0136 or 0.00000034 BTC.